-The best wood for smoking brisket in an electric smoker is dry hardwood, your choice on flavor, and chips for most models.
+The best wood for smoking brisket in an electric smoker is dry hardwood, your choice of flavor, and wood chunks or pellets for most models.

 If you’re wondering if you should put the fat side up or down in an electric smoker, the answer is a resounding UP.
 This way the fat liquefies as it cooks and oozes into the meat for an absolutely killer flavor!

-When smoking brisket in a vertical smoker, you’re again going to follow about the same process as the other methods.
+When you smoke brisket in a vertical smoker, you’re again going to follow the same process as the other methods.